yurimarca/client-risk-ml-pipeline/README.md

 ## Automation

-The system runs automatically every 10 minutes via cron job to:
+The system runs automatically every 3 minutes via cron job to:
-- Check for new data
+- Check for new data in `/sourcedata/`
-- Monitor model performance
+- Monitor model performance using test data
-- Retrain and redeploy models when needed
+- Retrain and redeploy models when drift is detected
-- Generate updated reports
+- Generate updated reports and diagnostics

+The cron job is configured in `cronjob.txt` and can be set up using `setup_cron.sh`.

+## Monitoring

+The system maintains several log files:
+- `cron.log` - Detailed logs of automated runs
+- `apireturns.txt` - API response logs for the current model
+- `apireturns2.txt` - API response logs for the redeployed model
+- `confusionmatrix.png` - Model performance visualization for the current model
+- `confusionmatrix2.png` - Model performance visualization for the redeployed model

 ## License